lalrpop/lalrpop/doc/src/tutorial/008_error_recovery.md

 Now we can add a test that includes various errors (e.g., missing operands).
-Note that now the `parse` method takes two arguments instead of one, which is caused by that we rewrote the "grammer" line in the LALRPOP file.
+Note that now the `parse` method takes two arguments instead of one, which is caused by our rewriting of the "grammar" line in the LALRPOP file.
 You can see that the parser recovered from missing operands by inserting this `!` token where necessary.